shivam-civil/PythonCourse/README.md

 # PythonCourse
-A repo containing python codes when i was learning.
+A repo containing essential python notes at the moment of learning.